Colorado’s #1 Company for Emerald Ash Borer Treatment

-A telltale sign is that large portions of the canopy are leafless and there is rapid dense sucker growth near the base or middle of the tree.
-Also if there are 1/8th inch size D-shaped exit holes in the bark, or increased woodpecker activity around the tree.
-Some of the signs of Emerald Ash borer can be quite similar to other types of insect and weather damage.
-Fortunately, the treatment for Emerald Ash Borer also prevents other types of insect damage.
-Unfortunately there is no treatment for weather related damage, i.e. early or late freezes.
+A telltale sign of an EAB infestation is that large portions of your tree canopy are leafless, with additional rapid dense sucker growth near the base or middle of the tree.
+Also, if there are 1/8th inch size D-shaped exit holes in the bark, or increased woodpecker activity around the tree, you probably have an EAB infestation.
+Some of the signs of emerald ash borer can be quite similar to other types of insects and weather damage.
+Fortunately, the treatment for emerald ash borer also prevents other types of insect damage.
+Unfortunately there is no treatment for weather-related damage, i.e. early or late freezes.

 How long does it take for EAB to kill a tree?

 Three to five years for untreated trees.
 However, very obvious signs of emerald ash borer infection generally don’t show up until about 3 years after the initial infection, and by then it is sadly too late to save the tree.

 When did the EAB problem start in Colorado?

 The EAB invasion first arrived in Boulder in 2013, and had become widespread in Denver by 2018.